 With a four-hour class every Tuesday night the Wright Fund was a challenge for a fully-employed student.
 Nolan found that, despite the grueling schedule, he flourished.
 “Even in the first few weeks I was better at my job and had a better understanding of the resources in the finance center.”

 Which is really the point.
 “Business school students are here for two years,” Jill points out.
 “They’re expected to immediately transition into a higher-level job than they had before.
 A big challenge is to provide a pathway between classroom learning and applying theory, principles and models to live situations.
 Both the Finance Center and Wright Fund aim to bridge that gap and in the process make the students more knowledgeable and more marketable.”

-This approach has generated dual yields —the fund’s annualized return over the past 10 years has firmly outperformed the S&P 500 benchmark.
+This approach has generated dual returns: monetary and educational.
+The fund’s annualized return over the past 10 years has firmly outperformed its benchmark (the S&P 500).
 Second, the fund has produced successful professionals in a wide variety of disciplines, whose training in the Wright Fund continues to pay dividends in the form of substantial, mutually beneficial relationships with top finance firms, and increased prominence for Rice University on the world business stage.